guardian/ssm-scala/README.md

   -i, --instances <value>  Specify the instance ID(s) on which the specified command(s) should execute -t, --tags <value>       Search for instances by tag e.g. '--tags app,stack,stage' -r, --region <value>     AWS region name (defaults to eu-west-1)
 Command: cmd [options]
 Execute a single (bash) command, or a file containing bash commands -c, --cmd <value>        A bash command to execute -f, --file <value>       A file containing bash commands to execute
 Command: repl
 Run SSM in interactive/repl mode
 Command: ssh [options]
 Create and upload a temporary ssh key
-  -u, --user <user>        Connect to remote host as user (default: ubuntu) --newest                 Selects the newest instance if more than one instance was specified --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string
+  -u, --user <value>       Connect to remote host as user (default: ubuntu) --newest                 Selects the newest instance if more than one instance was specified --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string --bastion <value>        connect through the given bastion specified by its instance id --bastion-port <value>   connect through the given bastion at a given port
 ```

 There are two mandatory configuration items.

 To specify your AWS profile (for more information see [AWS profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html)), either of:

-	- `--profile`,
+- `--profile`
 - AWS_PROFILE environment variable

 To target the command, either of:

 - `-i`, where you specify one or more instance ids, or
 - `-t`, where you specify the app name, the stack and the stage.

 ### Execution targets

-`ssm` needs to be told which
-instances should execute the provided
-command(s).
-You can do this by specifying instance IDs, or by
-specifying App, Stack, and Stage tags.
+`ssm` needs to be told which instances should execute the provided command(s).
+You can do this by specifying instance IDs, or by specifying App, Stack, and Stage tags.

 ```
 # by instance ids